sciknoworg/ALD-E-ImageMiner/icdar2026-competition-data/README.md

 ### 💡 About

-The Sci-ImageMiner competition defines four complementary tasks that evaluate multimodal understanding of scientific figures in Atomic Layer Deposition and Etching (ALD/E) research.
+The **Sci-ImageMiner** competition defines four complementary tasks that evaluate multimodal understanding of scientific figures in Atomic Layer Deposition and Etching (ALD/E) research.

-- Task 1 - targets chart-type Classification
+- **Task 1** - targets chart-type **classification**
-- Task 2 - focuses on Data Table Extraction from plots
+- **Task 2** - focuses on **data table extraction** from plots
-- Task 3 - assesses Summarization of key scientific insights conveyed by figures.
+- **Task 3** - assesses **summarization** of key scientific insights conveyed by figures.
-- Task 4 - introduces Visual Question Answering across four scientific reasoning categories, requiring systems to interpret complex visual and textual elements.
+- **Task 4** - introduces **visual question-answering** across four scientific reasoning sub-tasks, requiring systems to interpret complex visual and textual elements.

-Together, these tasks provide a comprehensive benchmark for visual scientific reasoning in a specialized domain.
+Together, these tasks provide a comprehensive benchmark for visual scientific reasoning in a highly specialized domain.

 ### 📂 Directory Structure